|

-Diane Thiel is the author of six books of poetry, nonfiction and creative writing pedagogy: Echolocations (2000), which received
+Diane Thiel is the author of ten books of poetry, nonfiction and creative writing pedagogy; including Echolocations (2000), which received

 Form and Myth (Story Line Press, 2001); The White Horse: A Colombian Journey (Etruscan Press, 2004);

 by Aralia Press (1999).
+Thiel's translation of Greek author Alexis Stamatis's American Fugue (2008) received an NEA International Literature Award in conjunction with Etruscan Press (one of only three awarded nationally).
 Her work appears in numerous publications, including Poetry, The Hudson

 Review, and Best American Poetry 1999 (Scribner's), and is re-printed in Longman,